The Netflix Error Code F7053 1803 only appears to Firefox users, however, it has been seen by other subscribers in rare cases.

 Install the Netflix app

-Since none of the solutions work, try installing the Netflix application from the Windows Store.
+To avoid different Netflix Errors, try installing the Netflix application from the Windows Store.
 This will put a halt to any browser-related development in the meantime.

 Follow these simple steps to get the Netflix Application: